pingali/pyAadhaarAuth/README.txt

 6. Fix fixtures/call_parameters.json
 7. Add support for session key generation and extraction of certificate information - done
-8. Make this into a module
+8. Make this into a module - in progress
+9. Test with https connection

 Running
 ======